 Proactively, and without officer assistance, the ALPR system hunts for license plates belonging to suspended or revoked drivers and stolen vehicles.
 Plate after plate, the system is running camera captures, sending automatic and instant alerts to your task force when a hot list match happens so officers can take appropriate action.

-ALPR alarm information tells officers which vehicle caused the alarm, at what time and the location of the suspect vehicle when the plate was scanned.
+ALPR alarm information tells officers which vehicle caused the alarm, at what time, and the location of the suspect vehicle when the plate was scanned.
+Check out this one example of a success story, where the use of ALPRs led to the arrest of a wanted suspect.

 Police can deploy their license plate recognition system by inserting the car’s license plate number into a shared hot list, allowing every law enforcement car outfitted with the ALPR technology to search for the missing vehicle.
 Once the license plate reader sees the subject plate, it will alert officers.